Pimmz/Project-2/README.md

 # Famous Quote Matcher

 Welcome to the Famous Quote Matcher.
 The memory game was created to help fill those times when you need abit of relaxation.
-I have created the memory game because it was one of my favorite games when I was growing up.
+I created the memory game because it was one of my favorite games when I was growing up.
 I found that it challenged me mentally and helped me improve my memory, while having fun.

 Famous Quote Matcher has been designed so anyone can enjoy this simple but enjoyable game.
 I have used quotes instead of the traditional picture cards, so that the user can learn something while they play.
 I decided that the quotes used would be from Iconic people that have changed so many lives.
 I wanted the quotes to informative and funny so the user would hopefully find them funny and informative.